 Either way, we’ve created a full Matchbook exchange review covering the lot!

 If you’re in a rush or just want specific information within this review then just click any of the links below to get stuck in:

 This review will give you all the answers…

 What Is Matchbook Exchange?

 Matchbook Exchange has been up and running since 2005, roughly 5 years after Betfair arrived on the scene.
 Matchbook has historically been one of the smaller betting exchanges available, with less traded volumes than the likes of Betfair.
 Although this year, things appear to be changing.

 Despite the smaller volume traded on Matchbook, there is still plenty of markets available.
 Most major sports available on other exchanges are also available to trade on Matchbook such as horse racing, football, and tennis.
 Possibly part of their new-found success…

 What is the Difference Between Exchange and Bookmaker?

-The difference between an exchange and bookmaker is that an Exchange allows you to place a bet on a horse and against a horse (backing/laying), allowing you to set your odds to be matched by another user.
+The difference between an exchange and a bookmaker is that an Exchange allows you to place a bet on a horse and against a horse (backing/laying), allowing you to set your odds to be matched by another user.
 Once the odds are matched, your bet is placed.

 Bookmakers only allow you to place back bets, and only give you the odds at which they want to set.
 This is usually a lot lower to what you will get on an exchange – limiting the potential profit that can be made with that bet.